 The balance of the GLA's residual borrowing for the Crossrail project is c£4.1 billion as at 31 March 2024.
 The interest and principal repayment of this borrowing is being funded from Crossrail Business Rates Supplement and Mayoral Community Infrastructure Levy (Note24).
-In 2023-24, £404.5 million was collected from these two funding streams net of collection costs.
-This contributed to a £276.1 million surplus on the Crossrail revenue account which illustrates how annual revenues from these two sources now materially exceed debt financing and related administration costs.
-This surplus is available to be set aside to repay the outstanding Crossrail debt.
+In 2024-25 combined revenues from MCIL and BRS are budgeted to be over £370 million - which exceeds the budgeted capital financing costs of c£125 million by over £235 million.